cdillon/setmore-appointments/readme.txt

 == Frequently Asked Questions ==

-= How do I get a SetMore account? =
+= How do I get a Setmore account? =

-Visit [SetMore](http://setmore.com) to get your free account.
+Visit [Setmore](http://setmore.com) to get your free account.
 A [premium plan](http://www.setmore.com/premium) with more features is also available.

 = How do I change the "Book Appointment" button? =